 Wrapping it Up

 To sum this all up, you signed an application stating things are a certain way in your house.
 Those parameters change from time to time, but it is your responsibility to notify us of changes.
-We reach out to you at renewals as a reminder to make sure you are properly covered.
+We reach out to you at renewals as a reminder to make sure you are correctly covered.

-However, if your family is noticing one of these triggers then give us a call and let’s talk.
+However, if your family is noticing one of these triggers, then give us a call and let’s talk.
 We don’t like the conversations about a denied claim or getting canceled because your policy doesn’t adequately represent your circumstances.

 We are your team

 We are here as your family’s resources.
 Being connected with Independent Insurance Agents all over the country.
 We can find an agent if your child needs one outside of Indiana.

 Let’s talk about your needs.
 Schedule an appointment to come in and talk or call us to discuss your specific policy over the phone.
 317-867-5433 or Info@insurewithdean.com